Brian & Bophal-Yos Maher - CAMBODIA

 FACEBOOK: www.facebook.com/coporphanage/

-Brian is married to Bophal, and they have two children, Mr. Johnnathan and Miss Yorean.
-Brian’s background is both in forestry/arboriculture and leadership development.
-He has an MA in Cross-Cultural Studies from Fuller Seminary and has been serving in Cambodia since 1994, he has worked for World Vision Cambodia, and the Evangelical Fellowship of Cambodia.
-He is now training emerging church leaders and doing men’s work.
-He is the author of Cry of the Gecko, a book about Evangelical Christian Mission in Cambodia.
-Brian is from CT, but calls Seattle his home away from Cambodia.
-Bophal, a war-orphan was trained by World Concern and worked for World Vision Cambodia as a Trainer of Trainers of Sunday School teachers and Children’s club until starting her own center for children at risk in 2001.
-She is also active in the training of emerging leaders through DOVE, the local Cambodian organization Brian serves with in Cambodia.
+Brian is married to Bophal, and they had two adopted Cambodian children, Mr. Johnnathan and Miss Yorean.
+They recently lost their 18-year old daughter, Yorean and are still in the grieving process.
+Brian's background is both in forestry/arboriculture and leadership development.
+He has an MA in Intercultural Studies from Fuller Seminary and has been serving in Cambodia since 1994, when he first worked with the Evangelical Fellowship of Cambodia, and World Vision Cambodia, and most recently Mission Dove Cambodia, training emerging church leaders and doing men's work.
+He is the author of Cry of the Gecko, a book about the history of the Evangelical Mission in Cambodia.
+Brian is from Connecticut but calls Seattle his home away from Cambodia.
+Bophal, a war-orphan , was trained by World Concern and worked for World Vision Cambodia as a Trainer of Trainers of Sunday School teachers and Children's clubs until starting her own center for children at risk in 2001.
+She is active in the training of emerging leaders through Mission DOVE and is starting a Literacy and English school in a very remote area near their Pepper (corns) farm in northern Cambodia.

-Brian is married to Bophal, and they have two children, Mr. Johnnathan and Miss Yorean.
-Brian’s background is both in forestry/arboriculture and leadership development.
-He has an MA in Cross-Cultural Studies from Fuller Seminary and has been serving in Cambodia since 1994, he has worked for World Vision Cambodia, and the Evangelical Fellowship of Cambodia.
-He is now training emerging church leaders and doing men’s work.
-He is the author of Cry of the Gecko, a book about Evangelical Christian Mission in Cambodia.
-Brian is from CT, but calls Seattle his home away from Cambodia.
-Bophal, a war-orphan was trained by World Concern and worked for World Vision Cambodia as a Trainer of Trainers of Sunday School teachers and Children’s club until starting her own center for children at risk in 2001.
-She is also active in the training of emerging leaders through DOVE, the local Cambodian organization Brian serves with in Cambodia.
+Brian is married to Bophal, and they had two adopted Cambodian children, Mr. Johnnathan and Miss Yorean.
+They recently lost their 18-year old daughter, Yorean and are still in the grieving process.
+Brian's background is both in forestry/arboriculture and leadership development.
+He has an MA in Intercultural Studies from Fuller Seminary and has been serving in Cambodia since 1994, when he first worked with the Evangelical Fellowship of Cambodia, and World Vision Cambodia, and most recently Mission Dove Cambodia, training emerging church leaders and doing men's work.
+He is the author of Cry of the Gecko, a book about the history of the Evangelical Mission in Cambodia.
+Brian is from Connecticut but calls Seattle his home away from Cambodia.
+Bophal, a war-orphan , was trained by World Concern and worked for World Vision Cambodia as a Trainer of Trainers of Sunday School teachers and Children's clubs until starting her own center for children at risk in 2001.
+She is active in the training of emerging leaders through Mission DOVE and is starting a Literacy and English school in a very remote area near their Pepper (corns) farm in northern Cambodia.

 Discipleship for Emerging Leaders in Context